 However, if you don’t have any work experience, you won’t be qualified for higher level positions.
-The result is those who go straight from undergrad to graduate school often find themselves stuck in a rough spot of being overqualified for entry-level positions but underqualified for mid-level positions.
+The result is those who go straight to graduate school often find themselves stuck in a rough spot of being overqualified for entry-level positions but underqualified for mid-level positions.

 If you can combine your graduate degree with a few years of relevant work experience, you may find the employment environment much friendlier when graduation comes.
 Graduate schools also look for work experience when evaluating applicants to their program.
-Not to mention that getting a few years of real life experience can help you hone in on what it is you really want to pursue.
+Not to mention that getting a few years of real-life experience can help you hone in on what it is you really want to pursue.

-2. Deciding between a general or technical degree
+2. General or technical degree

 However, hiring managers also say they are increasingly seeking people with more technical degrees.
 For example, agriculture sciences, econometrics, and engineering are all degrees in demand in the global development marketplace.
-For some jobs, having a master’s is literally just checking a box, and any field of study will do provided you have the right work experience.
-But by pursuing a more specific area of expertise, you will make yourself marketable to the jobs that require a technical degree as well as those that are looking for any kind of graduate level education.
+For some jobs, having a master’s is literally just checking a box, and any field of study will do, provided you have the right work experience.
+But by pursuing a more specific area of expertise, you will make yourself marketable to jobs that require a technical degree as well as those that are looking for any kind of graduate level education.

 Going to an Ivy League school may help you land a top job in the banking or legal fields.
 But in global development, experience trumps school name for many employers.
-So instead of choosing the most prestigious school, also look at which programs will provide you the practical experience necessary to be competitive in the job market.
+So instead of choosing the most prestigious school, also look at which programs will provide you with the practical experience necessary to be competitive in the job market.

-Before pursuing an online degree, make sure you do due diligence on the program, its reputation and success rates.
-It’s probably worth talking to a few recruiters from organizations you hope to work at to see how they would view a degree from the online university you are considering.
+Before pursuing an online degree, make sure you do due diligence on the program, its reputation, and success rates.
+It’s probably worth talking to a few recruiters from organizations you hope to work at, to see how they would view a degree from the online university you are considering.
 While massive open online courses can be a great way to gain additional skills from world-class professors, they are unlikely to help advance your global development career at this point without earning a degree at the end.